akkornel/syncrepl/README.rst

   * For Python 3, `pyldap`_ 2.4.40 or later is needed.

+  Older versions may be supported.
+Read more in `patches`_.

 * A fast data store, large enough to store a copy of all the LDAP data received, and a corresponding amount of RAM.